Martin20494/Grid_Orientation/README.md

 ## Site study

 The Waikanae river, situated on the West Coast of the Wellington Region in New Zealand, was selected for this project.
-In tha figure below, images A and B depict the area of interest in this paper, selected from the vicinity of the Waikanae Water Treatment Plant gauge and extending approximately 5 km toward the Waikanae coastal region.
+In the figure below, images A and B depict the area of interest in this paper, selected from the vicinity of the Waikanae Water Treatment Plant gauge and extending approximately 5 km toward the Waikanae coastal region.
 In the image B, the bright blue line represents the Waikanae river.
 Image C presents a DEM with a hillshade effect, representing Waikanae topographic features.

 <div align="center">
 	<img width = "90%" src="https://github.com/Martin20494/Grid_Orientation/blob/main/other_files/data/DEM_hillshade/site_river_cropped.jpg">